Our countdown of top ten sins and struggles continues:

 - Ephesians 4:30

 This passage indicates that worthless speech grieves or makes sorrowful the Spirit of God that lives within each Christian.
-Useless speech, which is what swearing is, essentially has a destructive effect on everyone: your self in self respect, others in contempt, the Holy spirit in offense.
-Rather, show who you really are with your speech, build others up, reveal (do not hide) the Spirit of God within you by the things that come out of our mouths.
+Useless speech, which is what swearing is, has a destructive effect on everyone: our own self-respect, others in contempt and the Holy Spirit in offense.
+On the contrary, we should witness our faith with our speech by building others up, and revealing (not hiding) the Spirit of God within us by the things that come out of our mouths.

 James 3:2-5 warns against the dangers of the tongue and why we should control it.